blueheadpublishing/bookshopinstaller-windows/README.md

     > rake bootstrap

-1. Implement your new feature / fix your bug in the railsinstaller project code.
+1. Implement your new feature / fix your bug in the bookshopinstaller project code.
-   Configuration of the packages are to be included are found in the config/railsinstaller.yml file.
-Building of the installer into the stage path for packaging happens from the Ruby code in the lib/ directory, starting from the file lib/railsinstaller/actions.rb.
-Methods called from actions file are implemented in lib/railsinstaller/methods.rb.
+   Configuration of the packages are to be included are found in the config/bookshopinstaller.yml file.
+Building of the installer into the stage path for packaging happens from the Ruby code in the lib/ directory, starting from the file lib/bookshopinstaller/actions.rb.
+Methods called from actions file are implemented in lib/bookshopinstaller/methods.rb.
 In order to kick off a build into the stage/ directory run the following rake command.

 1. Next build all components on the stage